-Household Hazardous Waste/ E-Waste Collected
+Household Hazardous Waste/ E-Waste Collected used motor oil collected

 18 tons of batteries collected at designated County Libraries

 Underground Storage Tank Program

 The Department permits, monitors, and inspects hazardous material underground storage tanks within the unincorporated areas of the County and 77 cities for compliance with local, state, and Federal requirements.
 Currently, the Department is monitoring over 4,400 underground tank systems in the County to protect public health and safety, as well as groundwater.